alexandrascript/tech-writing-tools/accessibility/style.md

    - Avoid portmanteaus.
    - Be positive.
 - Avoid jargon.
-   - Write simply.
-Separate ideas into different sentences/paragraphs/sections, as necessary.
+   - Sparate ideas into different sentences/paragraphs/sections, as necessary.
    - Avoid slang and metaphors.
    - Use adjectives sparingly.
 - Avoid colloquialisms.